Be Healthy Information

 What Does Getting Better Look Like?
 5 Ways to Measure Progress

-Unlike acute pain, which tends to taper off little-by-little until it’s gone, chronic pain is harder to read.
+Chronic pain can be hard to read.
 How do you know whether you’re making progress if the pain is OK one day but flares up again the next?
 Besides that, there’s more to getting better than just getting rid of pain.
-Getting better also means not letting pain take over your life.

 What would “getting better” look like for you?
-Here’s how to take an active role in measuring your progress toward that goal.
+Here’s how to take an active role in making goals that are meaningful to you.
+And measuring your progress toward those goals.

 1. Daily life